 A landlord can evict a tenant in Ohio for not paying rent or violating the lease, among other reasons.
-Before evicting the tenant, the landlord must first terminate the tenancy and give the tenant notice asking the tenant to vacate the rental unit.
-If the tenant does not move out, then the landlord can begin an eviction action against the tenant through the court system.
+Before evicting the tenant, the landlord must first terminate the tenancy by giving the tenant notice of the reason for the end of the tenancy, and give the tenant a deadline for the end of the tenancy.
+Once the deadline has passed, if the tenant hasn't taken the necessary steps to avoid termination, the landlord can file an eviction lawsuit.

-The notice must state the date by which the tenant needs to be out of the rental unit.
-If the tenant does not move out by the end of the 30-day period, then the landlord can file an eviction action against the tenant (see Ohio Rev. Code Ann. § 5321.17).
-Ohio Notice Requirements to Terminate a Month-to-Month Tenancy has more information.
+The notice must state the date by which the tenant must be out of the rental unit.
+If the tenant doesn't move out by the end of the 30-day period, then the landlord can file an eviction action against the tenant.
+(Ohio Rev. Code § 5321.17 (2022).)

 It is never okay for a landlord to force a tenant to move out of the rental unit.
-If the tenant does not move out after receiving written notice to move, then the landlord must file an eviction lawsuit with the court.
+If the tenant doesn't move out after receiving written notice to move, the landlord's only legal option is to file an eviction lawsuit.
 Even if the landlord is successful and wins the lawsuit, only a sheriff or constable is authorized to actually evict the tenant.

 The landlord may find personal property left in the rental unit or on the premises after the tenant moves out of the rental unit.
 Most states have laws about how the landlord should handle abandoned personal property; however, Ohio does not.
-This does not mean that the landlord can just dispose of the property, though.
+This doesn't mean that the landlord can just dispose of the property, though.
 The landlord should still take reasonable steps to inform the tenant of the property and give the tenant a reasonable amount of time to claim the property.
 If the tenant does not claim the property, then the landlord can dispose of it.
 Handling a Tenant's Abandoned Property in Ohio has more information on this topic.